sjjsy/neronet/README.md

 have access to a computing cluster with several nodes accessible via SSH and SSH keys.

-Neronet is a software development project undertaken by Team 11 of the Aalto University course CSE-C2610 Software Project of semestern 2015-16 for Pyry Takala from the
+Neronet was born as a software development project undertaken by Team 11 of the Aalto University course CSE-C2610 Software Project of semestern 2015-16 for Pyry Takala from the
 [Aalto deep learning research group](http://research.ics.aalto.fi/bayes/).
-The project was started in October 19th 2015 and will be finished by April 13th 2016.
-The project is conducted in seven sprints and Scrum is employed.
+The project was started on October 19th 2015 and finished on April 13th 2016.
+The project was conducted in seven sprints and Scrum was employed.

 This project is under the [MIT License](./LICENSE).